ChristianPlesca/MileStone-Project-Wintersun-/README.md

 4. As a fan of Wintersun, I must be able to purchase Albums/Merch.
 5. As a new fan of Wintersun, I must see a stunning view and to find as much as possible information about the band.
 6. As a band I must be able to sell my Albums/Tickets/Merch etc.. get followers on social media, keep fans up to date with the new content.

+## Features
+### Existing Features
+1. Navigation Bar allows the user to navigate through any section of the website using a smooth scrolling effect.
+2. Biography allows the user to get solid info about the band, also there are links to the band's/band members Wikipedia page.
+3. Tour Dates allows the user to get notified and purchase tickets for the upcoming tour dates
+4. Store allows the user to purchase items such as Album/Merch.
+5. The Instagram feed allows the user to see bands posts on Instagram.
+6. Images/Videos allows the user to watch images/videos of the band.
+### Features Left To Implement
+1. New Album section where the user can see listen to an purchase the latest band's release.